Swap your home with HomeSwapper

 Who can ask to exchange?

 Most tenants of Council, housing associations or other registered social landlords who have an assured or secure tenancy can request permission to exchange.
-Please contact your local Neighbourhood Office if you are unsure about the type of tenancy you have, or if you would like to ask about an exchange.
+Please call us on 0330 343 0016 if you are unsure about the type of tenancy you have, or if you would like to ask about an exchange.

 Our mutual exchanges are arranged through HomeSwapper (www.homeswapper.co.uk).
 Supported by the government, HomeSwapper maintains the UK's largest online database of people looking to exchange properties.